 We perform the vast majority of orthopedic surgical procedures that are commonly seen in veterinary medicine.
 We perform many types of fracture repair which may include the use of orthopedic plates, screws, wires, and pins.

 There are occasional cases that will require a Board Certified Veterinary Surgeon to perform the procedure.
-In these instances, Animal Care Hospital refers our patients to trusted Phoenix-area specialists.
+In these instances, Animal Care Hospital of Phoenix refers our patients to trusted Phoenix-area specialists.